NHS-NGS/communitycloud/infrastructure/components/_template/README.md

 # _TEMPLATE

 ## General
-This is a template component that should be used to create Somerset specific components going forward and updated everytime there are fundamental changes are made that all components should implement.
+This is a template component that should be used to create GMS specific components going forward and updated everytime there are fundamental changes are made that all components should implement.

 ## Terraform docs
 <!-- BEGIN_TF_DOCS -->